 As they conclude, Rabbi Dorff and company says “Surely it is better for gay and lesbian Jews to establish monogamous relationships with other Jews and thereby to establish stable Jewish households.
 Surely promiscuity ought to be no more acceptable among homosexuals than it is among heterosexuals.
 Surely the establishment of family units is central to the preservation of human dignity.
 For all of these reasons, we favor the establishment of committed and loving relationships for gay and lesbian Jews.
 The celebration of such a union is appropriate with blessings over wine and sheheheyanu, with psalms and other readings to be developed by local authorities.”
 They deny that they are overturning Jewish values and norms…they say “On the contrary, we insist that the Jewish values and norms that apply to heterosexual sex be observed by homosexuals as well, including fidelity, safety, respect for one’s sexual partner, modesty, and love.
 Far from undermining Judaism’s sexual norms, this responsum seeks to extend them to homosexual sex.”

 So what does all this mean to us here in Toledo, Ohio?
 Truthfully, not much.
 We have a few gay congregants, but I can’t say they’ve been beating my doors down demanding commitment ceremonies.
-Heck, I’ve only down two weddings for straight people in the two years I’ve been here.
+Heck, I’ve only done two weddings for straight people in the two years I’ve been here.
 Perhaps more gays and lesbians will feel comfortable with the Conservative movement in light of this ruling.
 But I still think it’s important that we understand this issue as it very much effects how we see ourselves as Conservative Jews.

 The Ziegler School of Rabbinic Studies at the University of Judaism will start accepting gay and lesbian candidates for rabbinical school effective immediately.
 Machon Schechter in Jerusalem will NOT accept people who are openly gay or lesbian as they have their own law committee in Israel and they are not accepting the ruling from the committee in America.
 JTS in New York will probably embark on an internal process with their faculty to decide whether or not to accept gays and lesbians.
-In the long run I believe they will, but it may take a while.
+In the long run I believe they will, but it may take a while. -NOTE: All rabbinical schools in the Conservative Movement now accept gays and lesbians.

 I don’t think the movement will be fractured.
 We survived the ordination of women.
 We lost a few people who thought it was wrong, and we’ll probably lose a few over this issue as well.
 But we’ll also gain some.
 It’s probably a wash.